-Be ready for flight delays during the long July 4 holiday weekend
+If you’re traveling over July 4 weekend, be ready for flight delays, as airlines face a major test

 More than one in every four flights this month has been late — 180,000 in all — and that’s with the government-allowed grace period for tardy arrivals and the extra time that airlines build into their schedules to make the numbers look better.
 At 26%, the rate of late flights is up nearly one-third from 2019.

 Meanwhile, traffic has rebounded to roughly pre-pandemic levels.
-The Transportation Security Administration has screened 2.55 million travelers a day on average this month, down about 1% fewer from the same period in 2019.
+The Transportation Security Administration has screened 2.55 million travelers a day on average this month, down about 1% from the same period in 2019.